SapeleD3/niyo-planner/README.md

    ```

+2. Create .env file and populate it with values as shown in the template file `.env.template`

-2. Build and start the application using the Makefile commands:
+3. Build and start the application using the Makefile commands:

    ```bash
    # Build the Docker containers and start the application